Raigyo/react-netflix-clone/README.md

-# React - Redux: Master React from A to Z - Create your own NETFLIX
+# React - Redux - Firebase: Master React from A to Z - Create your own NETFLIX

 *April / May 2020*